ankyrox/Shutdown-Manager-using-Python/README.md

 # Shutdown-Manager-using-Python
-Shutdown/Restart your PC after a specific time
+Shutdown/Restart your PC after a specific time using CLI